Disciplined agile delivery: Full delivery lifecycle

 Unlike first generation agile methods that typically focus on the construction aspects of the lifecycle, DAD addresses the full delivery lifecycle, from team initiation all the way to delivering a solution to your end users.

 Support for multiple lifecycles

 DAD supports six lifecycles to choose from: agile, lean, continuous delivery, exploratory, and large-team versions of the lifecycle.
 DAD does not prescribe a single lifecycle because it recognizes that one approach does not fit all.

 Complete

-DAD shows how development, modeling, architecture, management, requirements/outcomes, documentation, governance and other strategies fit together in a streamlined whole.
-DAD does the "process heavy lifting" that other methods leave up to you.
+DAD describes the integration of development, modeling, architecture, management, requirements, documentation, and governance strategies.
+It defines processes within these areas.

 Context-sensitive

 The approach is goal-driven or outcome-driven rather than prescriptive.
 In doing so, DAD provides contextual advice regarding viable alternatives - what works, what doesn't and more importantly why - and their trade-offs, enabling you to tailor your way of working to address the situation in which you find yourself and do so in a streamlined manner.